How to (Un-) Quantum Mechanics: Clifford Algebras

-But in the dynamical context of our presentation, matrix transposition is an {\it indispensable} element that allows to distinguish Hamiltonian from skew-Hamiltonian elements and to analyze their algebra (Eq.~\ref{eq_cosy_algebra}).
-It is essential for the {\it motivation} to consider Clifford algebras {\it at all}.~\footnote{ For a discussion of real CAs in the context of linear Hamiltonian theory see~\cite{rdm_paper,geo_paper,osc_paper,lt_paper}.
-We would have prefered to also cite other authors in this context, but haven't found much.
-In Refs.~\cite{Chessboard,Lounesto}, for instance, the name ``Hamilton'' is mentioned exclusively in context of quaternions.
-That CAs might be useful in the context of classical Hamiltonian dynamics, is not considered.}.
+But within the deductive approach of our presentation, the representation by real matrices is an {\it indispensable} element in which matrix transposition allows to distinguish Hamiltonian from skew-Hamiltonian elements and to analyze their algebra (Eq.~\ref{eq_cosy_algebra}).
+This is essential for the {\it motivation} to consider Clifford algebras {\it at all} in our approach~\footnote{ For a discussion of real CAs in the context of linear Hamiltonian theory see~\cite{rdm_paper,geo_paper,osc_paper,lt_paper}.
+We would have prefered to also cite other authors in this context, but haven't found any.
+In the standard Refs.~\cite{Chessboard,Lounesto}, for instance, the name ``Hamilton'' is mentioned exclusively in context of quaternions.}.